laravel/docs/validation.md

     "errors": {
         "team_name": [
             "The team name must be a string.",
-            "The team name must be at least 1 characters."
+            "The team name must be at least 1 character."
         ],
         "authorization.role": [
             "The selected authorization.role is invalid."